McLean Hospital 115 Mill Street Belmont, MA 02478

 WellSpace is a homey drop-in center for people ages 18 to 30 who have suffered their first psychotic episode and are early in treatment.
 Located in the newly expanded Admissions Building at McLean, patients can hang out and talk, watch a movie, charge their electronics, and participate in a growing number of groups and activities including yoga and mindfulness, art, writing, and game playing.
 At the weekly coffee hour, young people drop by to talk about what’s on their minds, while “Adulting 101” promotes independence with tutorials on financial planning, job searches, and school or training program applications.
 WellSpace’s users play a large—and growing—role in its offerings.

 “Our goal was to create a place that encourages community among young people with similar issues,” explained Andrew’s brother, George.
-“We watched Andrew struggle to find his place in a variety of communities and wished he had had a place like WellSpace.”
+“We watched Andrew struggle to find his place in a variety of communities and wished he’d had a place like WellSpace.”

 “Many young adults with psychiatric illnesses feel isolated,” said Hilary Bye, LICSW, WellSpace program director.
 “WellSpace provides a stigma-free place to talk about experiences, socialize with others, and learn things like how to manage symptoms.”